pixielabs/cavy/README.md

 your React app within a simulated rendering environment.

 ### Continuous integration
 By default, Cavy outputs test results to the console when your app runs.
-However, you can also run Cavy tests directly from the command line using Cavy's own command line interface - [cavy-cli](https://github.com/pixielabs/cavy-cli).
-Details on how you can use cavy-cli to fully automate your tests with Continuous Integration can be found [here](https://github.com/pixielabs/cavy-cli).
+However, you can also run Cavy tests directly from the command line using Cavy's own command line interface -
+[cavy-cli][].
+Details on how you can use cavy-cli to fully automate your tests with Continuous Integration can be found [in the cavy-cli README][cavy-cli].

 ### Where does it fit in?